WHAT AGE DOG SHOULD WE GET ?

 Most of the above were eventually put right with lots of time, effort and commitment from the new owners to over come the bad start he had in life.
 So as you can see the first few weeks and months of a pups life are very important and you will need to carry on the hopefully good work that the breeder should have put in when you pick your pup up at 8 weeks or so.
 I say or so but it should not really be earlier than 8 weeks otherwise your pup will miss out on vital extra learning from mum and litter mates, a week later (9 weeks) would be OK and maybe beneficial in learning terms but go beyond this and your pup is losing out on the other experiences and learning that you can provide and he or she will be making his or hers own mind up about things making it harder for you to put the rules in place when you do eventually get them.

 As a behaviourist I have personally seen dogs similar to the earlier collie pup that owners took on at say 12-14 weeks, at this age they have passed much of the critical period of early learning, have had little or no early learning and experiences, sometimes been kept in not very neutering environments and from day one the new owners are struggling to control things and make headway.
-See the "picking the right pup for me" topic.
+A pup like this needs an experienced owner.
+See the "/picking-the-right-puppy-for-me" topic.

 THE FIRST THREE TO FOUR MONTHS OF A PUPS LIFE ARE A CRITICAL LEARNING PERIOD AND WILL AFFECT THE ADULT DOG THEY BECOME !